hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 It also maintains a count of total number of nodes and inturn the total/actual number of values stored/represented in the list indirectly in the shortened form of ranges.

+At the individual node level it maintains the start and end values respresenting the range being stored in that node.
+As well as the prev and next links to the nodes before and after it.

 NwGroups